-Mr. Baxter and Mr. Waldron are our only NEOs who were retirement eligible at December 31, 2022.
-Retirement would not result in any enhanced benefits, but under the terms of certain equity awards, an executive who is eligible for retirement would not forfeit his awards due to retirement.
+Mr. Baxter, Mr. Waldron and Mr. Waldeck are our only NEOs who were eligible based on age and years of service for regular or early retirement at December 30, 2023.
+Retirement would not result in any enhanced benefits, except that, under the terms of certain equity awards, an executive who is eligible for retirement would not forfeit his awards due to retirement.
 In the case of stock options, the options will continue to vest and become exercisable for thirty-six months following retirement (or the option's termination date, if earlier).
-For RSUs, the awards will continue to vest following retirement at the stated vesting dates, without proration, so long as termination occurs on a date that is more than one year following the grant date.
-Under the MTIP, upon a NEO's retirement, the senior executive is entitled to settlement of the total number of PRSUs actually earned for the performance cycle.
+For RSUs, the awards will continue to vest following retirement at the stated vesting dates, without proration in the case of regular retirement or on a pro rata basis in the case of early retirement, so long as termination occurs on a date that is more than one year following the grant date.
+Under our PRSUs, upon a NEO's retirement, the senior executive is entitled to settlement of the total number of PRSUs actually earned for the performance cycle also without proration in the case of regular retirement or on a pro rata basis in the case of early retirement.

-At December 31, 2022, the estimated value of all unexercisable options, unvested RSUs, unvested PRSUs and unvested restricted stock, assuming the NEO had terminated employment due to retirement is as follows:
+At December 30, 2023 the estimated value of all unexercisable options, unvested RSUs, unvested PRSUs and unvested restricted stock, assuming the NEO had terminated employment due to retirement is as follows:

-Name Unvested RSU Awards Unvested PRSU Awards (1) 011100104 Total Scott H. Baxter \$1,692,418 \$5,236,174 \$0 \$6,928,592 Thomas E. Waldron \$383,602 \$1,199,929 \$0 \$1,583,531
+Name Unvested RSU Awards Unvested PRSU Awards (1) Unvested Stock Options Total Scott H. Baxter \$3,290,224 \$9,310,771 \$0 \$12,600,995 Thomas E. Waldron \$886,982 \$2,393,005 \$0 \$3,279,986 Christopher M. Waldeck \$504,144(2) \$1,912,284 (2) \$0 \$2,416,428

-1. Under the MTIP, upon retirement at December 31, 2022, PRSUs earnable for the 2021-2023 cycle would not be forfeited but would remain fully subject to the performance requirements, so that the PRSUs would only be earned upon completion of the performance periods and only to the extent performance goals were actually achieved over the performance period.
+^{1.} Under the PRSUs, upon retirement at December 30, 2023, PRSUs earnable for the 2022-2024 cycle would not be forfeited but would remain fully subject to the performance requirements, so that the PRSUs would only be earned upon completion of the performance periods and only to the extent performance goals were actually achieved over the performance period.
 Therefore, the value shown is at target because actual values cannot be calculated until the conclusion of the performance cycle.
-The PRSUs earnable for the 2022-2024 cycle would have been forfeited in the event that the NEO had retired on December 31, 2022, because as of that date, they would not have been outstanding for at least one year following the grant date.
+The PRSUs earnable for the 2023-2025 cycle would have been forfeited in the event that the NEO had retired on December 30, 2023, because as of that date, they would not have been outstanding for at least one year following the grant date.